-The City of Loveland sponsors the traveling trophy that the top-scoring team keeps until the following year.
-For other awards, each organization is encouraged to do something special for their own participants.
-A simple breakfast, possibly in conjunction with an internal awards ceremony, may be something to consider.
+The City of Loveland sponsors the traveling trophy that the winning team keeps until the following year.
+For other awards, each group is encouraged to do something special for their own participants.
+A simple breakfast, with an internal awards ceremony, may be something to consider.

 Want to register or need more information?

 Please contact the Bike to Work Challenge Team